Posted On February 21, 2022 Personal Injury

 Stores, public places, and homeowners have a duty to exercise reasonable care to ensure persons are protected from an unreasonable risk of harm while on their property.
 This means the owner has the obligation to inspect the house or the building and either repair or adequately warn the visitors of dangerous conditions on the property.
 If the property owner knows of a dangerous condition on the property but fails to do anything about it, the owner may be held liable for any injuries suffered by visitors due to that condition.

 If you have been injured on private property in New Jersey, you may be entitled to compensation for the financial, physical, mental, and emotional costs of your injuries.
 In situations involving homes, it is likely that the property owner has homeowner’s insurance to cover the cost of such losses and they may even bear additional liability.
 With both commercial and residential properties, you may recover compensation for medical expenses, lost income, the cost of rehabilitation, any necessary future accommodations such as wheelchairs or ramps in your home or vehicle, and the mental and emotional trauma caused by the accident.

-The best way to prevent accidents or injuries in the home is to make sure you have taken necessary safety precautions.
-There are very simple fixes that you can make in your home to be sure that you make you best attempt at preventing home injuries.
-Here are 10 ways you can make your home safer for you and your loved ones.
+The best way to prevent accidents or injuries in the home is to make sure you have taken the necessary safety precautions.
+There are very simple fixes that you can take in others’ homes to be sure that you make your best attempt at preventing home injuries.
+Here are 10 ways you can make sure you are being safe in a neighboring home.

 If you or someone you love has been injured in an at-home accident, you may be entitled to compensation.
-Contact the Pennsylvania accident lawyers at Console & Associates P.C. today by calling (866) 778-5500.
+Contact the accident lawyers at Console & Associates P.C. today by calling (866) 778-5500.
 Find out what your legal rights and options are.
 We have helped thousands of injured victims throughout New Jersey.